shilad/cartograph/README.md

 ```
 ./scripts/tilestache-server.py
 ```
+To check if TileStache is running, go to http://localhost:8080.
+If the message "TileStache bellows hello." appears then the server is functioning properly.

-To view your map: open in the web browser: http://localhost:8080/map/preview.html
+To view your map go to http://localhost:8080/map/preview.html.